-Food Components for Breakfast
+SHOW SLIDE: Food Components for Breakfast

+Now that we have reviewed the lunch food components, we will begin our discussion on breakfast.
 The food components that must be offered in a reimbursable breakfast are

 - fruits (or vegetables as a substitute),

 - grains (or optional meat/meat alternate), and

 - fluid milk.